21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 There are basic features in a marketing stack for that:

-Each of them will work only if you use them to personalize their workflow according to the customers’ interests and behavior.
-To choose exactly the right moment, the marketing manager needs website visitors tracking.
-That marketing technology feature will help you with the collection of customers’ behavior on the site and their interests.
+Each will work only if you use them to personalize their workflow according to the customers’ interests and behavior.
+To choose precisely the right moment, the marketing manager needs website visitors tracking.
+That marketing technology feature will help you collect information on customers’ behavior on the site and their interests.

 Mid-size or enterprise businesses rarely use a standalone solution for each task, like a service for creating chatbots only.
 Most often, these are marketing automation platforms that combine all of the above tools.